ruhulaminparvez/Call-Ambulance/README.md

 	*Provides all over Emergency Ambulance Service available in Bangladesh.*

-	*Service will provides within 30 Minutes.*
+	*Service will provide within 30 Minutes.*

 	*Less Cost.*

-	*Customers will get proper classed vehicle as they want.*
+	*Customers will get the proper classed vehicles as they want.*

 	*Maximum Level Of Services.*